George Blake, last in line of Cold War spies who betrayed Britain, dies at 98 | Politics

 Though he worked separately from the Cambridge Five - a spy ring of former Cambridge students who passed information to the Soviet Union - Blake said that during his retirement he got to know two of them, Donald Maclean and Kim Philby.
 He reminisced about drinking martinis, the preferred cocktail of fictitious British spy James Bond, with Philby but said he was closer in spirit to Maclean.

 Maclean died in Russia in 1983, and Philby in 1988.
 Of the rest of the Cambridge Five, Guy Burgess died in Russia in 1963, and Anthony Blunt in London in 1983.
 John Cairncross, the last to be publicly identified by investigative journalists and former Soviet intelligence officers, died in England in 1995.
-(Writing by Timothy Heritage)
+(Additional reporting by Mark Trevelyan Writing by Timothy Heritage Editing by Pravin Char)

 ALSO READ